paketo-buildpacks/samples/web-servers/no-config-file-sample/README.md

 # Zero Configuration Static File App
-This directory hass all of the components to for a sample of a zero configuration static file app that is configurable with either HTTPD or NGINX web servers.
+This directory has all of the components for a sample of a zero configuration static file app that is configurable with either HTTPD or NGINX web servers.